-Our growth strategy is focused on becoming the motion solution leader in our selected target markets by further developing our products and services platform to utilize multiple Allied Motion technologies to "change the game" and create increased value solutions for our customers.
-Our strategy further defines Allied Motion as being a "Technology/Know-How" driven company and to be successful, we continue to invest in our Areas of Excellence.
+Our growth strategy is focused on becoming the motion solution leader in our selected target markets by further developing our products and services platform to utilize multiple Allied Motion technologies to create increased value solutions for our customers.
+Our strategy further defines Allied Motion as being a "technology/know-how" driven company and to be successful, we continue to invest in our areas of excellence.